COMMUNITY BUILDING BEGINS WITH GOOD HOUSING POLICY

 The need for affordable housing in Atlanta is so great that the private sector must be enlisted in the effort.
 One such mechanism are Inclusionary Zoning measures that mandate the inclusion of a certain percentage (10-15%) of all housing in new developments as affordable.
 The BeltLine is impacted by one such ordinance.
 Invest Atlanta is the primary housing finance agency for the city and created an affordable housing strategy for it.

 Equitable transit-oriented development

 The most direct way to make housing affordable to families of lesser means is to have it be accessible to transit, thereby obviating the need for a car.
 The savings to the household budget are substantial; the streets are less congested; and the air less polluted.

-Affordable housing is a key ingredient in walkable and connected communities, a development form that depends on density and a multiplicity of uses to create livable communities, such as Ponce City Market, the city of Decatur, the burgeoning Memorial Drive corridor, and other great places.
+Affordable housing is a key ingredient in walkable and connected communities, a development form that depends on density and a multiplicity of uses to create livable communities, such as the city of Decatur, the burgeoning Memorial Drive corridor, and other great places.
 Check your own neighborhood's "walk score".
-And the region's primary planning agency, the Atlanta Regional Commission, has devoted more resources toward affordable housing solutions.
+The region's primary planning agency, the Atlanta Regional Commission, has devoted more resources toward affordable housing solutions.